-16. notice of termination or layoff from employment
+20. notice of termination or layoff from employment

-A notice of termination or layoff from employment means a written notification from the employer, naming one or more individuals and indicating that employment will cease or has ceased for the individual(s) on a specific date.
+A notice of termination or layoff from employment means a written notification from the employer naming one or more individuals and indicating that employment will cease or has ceased for the individuals on a specific date.

-17. offender
+21. offender

-Offender means an adult or juvenile who:50
+Offender means an adult or juvenile who:55

-- is or has been subject to any stage of the criminal justice process and for whom services under Youth, Adult, or Dislocated Worker programs may be beneficial; or - requires assistance in overcoming artificial barriers to employment resulting from a record of arrest or conviction.
+- is or has been subject to any stage of the criminal justice process and for whom services under adult, dislocated worker, or youth programs may be beneficial; or - requires assistance in overcoming artificial barriers to employment resulting from a record of arrest or conviction.

-18. pregnant or parenting
+22. pregnant or parenting

 A pregnant individual is the expectant mother only.

-An individual who is parenting is a mother or father, custodial or non-custodial.
+An individual who is parenting is a custodial or non-custodial mother or father.